RommelTJ/ExercisesAndAlgorithms/interview_tips/7-BestWayToPractice.md

 If you’re just starting out and the timer adds too much stress, put this technique on the shelf.
 Add it in later as you start to get more comfortable with solving problems.

+## Think out loud

+Like writing code on a whiteboard, this is an acquired skill.
+It feels awkward at first.
+But your interviewer will expect you to think out loud during the interview, so you gotta power through that awkwardness.

+A good trick to get used to talking out loud: Grab a buddy.
+Another engineer would be great, but you can also do this with a non-technical friend.

+Have your buddy sit-in while you talk through a problem.
+Better yet—try loading up one of our questions on an iPad and giving that to your buddy to use as a script!